Literature, Critique, and Empire Today

 Graham Huggan | University of Leeds, UK |

-Michelle Kelly | University of Oxford, UK |
+Doseline Kiguru | University of Bristol, UK |

 Malashri Lal | University of Delhi, India |

-Dr Nukhbah Langah | Forman Christian College University, Pakistan |
+Nukhbah Langah | Forman Christian College University, Pakistan |

-Arini Loader | Victoria University of Wellington, New Zealand |
+Arini Loader | Victoria University of Wellington, Aotearoa New Zealand |

-Gail Low | University of Dundee, UK |
+Ananya Mishra | Queen Mary University of London, UK |

-Peter Morey | University of Birmingham , UK |
+Peter Morey | University of Birmingham, UK |

-Pablo Mukherjee | Warwick University, UK |
+Upamanyu Pablo Mukherjee | University of Oxford, UK |

 Brendon Nicholls | University of Leeds, UK |